freyam/dask-gsoc/dask-proposal-freyam.md

 ## About Me

 I am **Freyam Mehta**, a Computer Science fresher at **International Institute of Information Technology, Hyderabad, India**.
-I have been fascinated by programming since I was 15.
-I am passionate about finding clean and creative solutions to all kinds of problems through my skills and talent.
-My current interests include UI/UX Designing, Data Structures and Algorithms, Data Science, Machine Learning Applications and, Open Source Development.
+I have been an ardent programmer since I was 15.
+I am passionate about finding clean and innovative solutions to various problems through my skills.
+My current interests include UI/UX Designing, Data Structures and Algorithms, Data Science, Machine Learning Applications and, Open Source Development among others.

-I enjoy playing team sports (Cricket, Basketball, and Volleyball), writing, singing, and dancing.
-I also like spending time contributing back to society.
-Check out my dream project, [The Climate Synergy](https://www.instagram.com/theclimatesynergy/), to know more.
+I like spending time contributing back to society.
+I also enjoy playing team sports (Cricket, Basketball, and Volleyball), writing, singing, and dancing.

 ### Relevant Programming Experience